-- all subscribers in the event of receipt for processing of net subscription requests (including subscriptions which would be effected as a result of requests for switching from one Sub-Fund into another Sub-Fund) and will be deducted from the subscription amount received from such subscribers as a separate charge; or - (ii) all Unitholders requesting redemption in the event of receipt for processing of net redemption requests (including redemptions which would be effected as a result of requests for switching from one Sub-Fund into another Sub-Fund) and will be deducted from the redemption proceeds to be paid to such Unitholders.
+The Manager may impose an Anti-Dilution Levy (as defined in the Prospectus) in the event of receipt for processing of net subscription or net redemption requests exceeding 5% of the Net Asset Value of the Sub-Fund (including subscriptions and/or redemptions which would be effected as a result of requests for switching from one Sub-Fund into another Sub-Fund).
+Any such levy will be deducted from the subscription amount received as a separate charge in the case of net subscription requests exceeding 5% of the Net Asset Value of the Sub-Fund and deducted from the redemption proceeds to be paid in the case of net redemption requests exceeding 5% of the Net Asset Value of the Sub-Fund (including subscriptions and/or redemptions which would be effect as a result of requests for switching from one Sub-Fund into another Sub-Fund).
+The Anti-Dilution Levy will be paid into the Sub-Fund and become part of the property of the Sub-Fund and is designed to protect both the value of the Sub-Fund's underlying assets, and the current Unit holders' interests in the Sub-Fund.